ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 virtual nsapi_error_t connect(const SocketAddress &address);
 ```

-This initiates the TCP connection and continues to the TLS hanshake.
+This initiates the TCP/UDP connection and continues to the TLS hanshake.

 This is currently forced to blocking mode.